 Exercise has been proven to be a key element in addiction recovery.
-So much so, that most holistic alcohol and drug rehab programs have included it into their health plans.
-In this list we will lay out some of the main benefits of regular exercise in addiction treatment and recovery.
+Most of the holistic alcohol addiction programs have included it in their health plans.
+In this list, we will lay out some of the main benefits of regular exercise in addiction treatment and recovery.
 Here are 5 ways to exercise to Maintain Sobriety.

 - It Reduces Withdrawal Symptoms

 Specific exercises have been proven to reduce certain withdrawal symptoms.
 Possibly the most popular example of this is weightlifting reducing insomnia.
 Of course, you will need to practice weight lifting regularly for some time before seeing strong results, but most people struggling from insomnia become thankful for this tip.
 Another example of this is low impact exercises on reducing muscle pain.
 Low impact exercise can include swimming and walking.